dps923/winter2020/notes/graphics-touch-intro.md

 ### Graphics in iOS apps

-iOS has five frameworks that can be used for graphics and animation:
+The iOS SDK has five frameworks that can be used for graphics and animation:

 **[UIKit](https://developer.apple.com/documentation/uikit)** provides basic 2D drawing, image handling, and ways to animate user interface objects.

 **[Core Graphics](https://developer.apple.com/documentation/coregraphics)** is a C-based API that supports vector graphics, bitmap images, and PDF content.
-[Core Graphics is also known as **Quartz 2D**.]
+(Core Graphics is also known as **Quartz 2D**.)

 **[Core Animation](https://developer.apple.com/documentation/quartzcore)** is part of the iOS graphics engine that adds smooth motion and dynamic feedback to the user interface.
 UIKit provides a simple API to animate views, this is using Core Animation.